-Long before the Pilgrim Fathers settled New England, Spanish princes, adventurers and Mission Fathers were exploring and settling this Old Spanish Trail country.
-Names of discoverers and colonizers like Ponce de Leon, Menendez, de Soto, de Luna, Galvez, Onate, Cortez, Balboa, Coronado and Cabrillo are known over the land.
+Long before the Pilgrim Fathers settled New England, Spanish princes, adventures and Mission Fathers were exploring and settling this Old Spanish Trail country.
+Names of discoverers and colonizers like Ponce de Lofo, Menéndez, de Soto, de Luna, Cálvez, Offate, Cortés, Balboa, Coronado and Cabrillo are known over the land.
 In the church other names have become canonized for noble deeds.
-Across this land are old stone missions of the contract o sions, old aqueducts and other ancient works of that remarkable period.
+Across this land are old stone missions, old aqueducts and other ancient works of that remarkable period.

 Those were days of travels by sea and up the rivers and bays, or overland by rambling trails.
-The ancient cities of St. Augustine, Pensacola, Mobile, Biloxi, New Orleans, San Antonio, El Paso, Tucson and San Diego were settled on those waterways or those trails and they became clothed with romantic history.
-When the automobile age came those bays and rivers were barriers to travel and those cities were strangers to one another.
+The ancient cities of (St) Augustine, Pensacola, Mobile, Biloxi, New Orleans, San Antonio, El Paso, Tucson and San Diego were settled on those waterways or those trails and they became clothed with romantic history.
+When the auto-mobile age came those bays and rivers were barriers to travel and those cities were strangers to one another.